Erice van Leuven

 Erice van Leuven (born 30 November 2006) is a New Zealand downhill mountain biker.
 She is the current UCI Downhill Junior Women's World Champion, having won the title two years in a row in 2023 and 2024, and also the 2024 UCI World Cup Overall Champion for Junior Women.

 She has won seven UCI MTB World Cup races (six in Downhill and one in Enduro).
-With these achievements, Erice is part of a very small group of riders who have achieved either of those ‘doubles’ (back-to-back World Champ or World Champ/World Cup Champion in one year).
+With these achievements, Erice is part of a small group of riders who have achieved either of those ‘doubles’ (back-to-back World Champ or World Champ/World Cup Champion in one year).

 She was a finalist in New Zealand’s prestigious Halberg Awards held in February 2024, in the Sky Sport Emerging Talent category, and is a finalist for the same award in 205; and she was College Sports Wellington Supreme Sportswoman of the Year 2023 and 2024.

 A freerider as well, Erice is the Official Whip-Off World Champion having placed first in the event held at Whistler in July 2024, and she also won the award for Best Whip at the US Open in September 2024.
 Previously she won the honour of being named ‘Dark Horse’ at the women’s Dark Horse Invitational freeride event at Revelstoke, Canada in 2022.

 Despite her young age, Erice is ranked the 12th best female gravity mountain biker in the world.

 In late 2024, Erice was named as one of eight women invited internationally to compete in the legendary Red Bull Hardline in Maydena, Tasmania in February 2025.